What to do as a freelancer, when a client doesn’t pay?

 This is a thorny issue for freelancer’s and sole trader’s and fortunately it doesn’t happen too often.
 What can you do when a client doesn’t pay you?

 In my instance I produced some headshots, real-life imagery and some office interior photography, for a large company which they were currently using on their website!
-They just didn’t respond to my calls or emails gentely telling them that I hadn’t been paid and the invoice was so and so late.
+They just didn’t respond to my calls or emails gently telling them that I hadn’t been paid and the invoice was so and so late.
+What worried me is my initial contact and the person who commissioned me had left, and the head of marketing had left so all I could see was a sinking ship.
 I tried calling literally everyone from their website and started to wonder wheher they had actually gone under.
+So I was left with little option that to try another way.

 You can send a final email / letter claiming the amount owed and take them to the small claims court.

-This is the Step by step i found
+This is the Step by steps I found on my search

 Small Claims Court